odin-lang/odin-lang.org/content/docs/overview.md

 Often, you want to separate multiple implementations of a package based on the OS or the architecture.

-Your .odin files can have a magic suffix that will cause the compiler to either include or exclude them based on the target platform or architecture, or both.
+Your `.odin` files can have a magic suffix that will cause the compiler to either include or exclude them based on the target platform or architecture, or both.

-For example, `foobar_windows.odin` would only be compiled on Windows, `foobar_linux.odin` only on Linux, and `foobar_windows_amd64.odin` only on Windows AMD64.
+For example, `foobar_windows.odin` would only be compiled on Windows, `foobar_linux.odin` only on Linux, `foobar_windows_amd64.odin` only on Windows AMD64, and `foobar_test.odin` only runs during testing.

 ### `when` statements